Engagement

 Replying

-AI draft
+AI draft (on demand)

 - The comment text.

-- The post they’re commenting on.
+- The full post they commented on.

 The draft loads into the composer; review, edit, send.
 Drafts cost 1 AI credit.